Latent-Logic/TSSSF-Frontend/README.md

 ================

 ## Using
-A live example can be found on [my website](http://ripppo.me/TSSSFF-Beta/) and is free to use for all Safe for work cards.
+A live example can be found on [my github.io page](http://latent-logic.github.io/TSSSFF-Generator/).

 The tool is hopefully self explanatory:
  * Click and type on each field to edit them.